 You’ll also notice that words are now on their own row instead of two per row to optimize your focus and improve the functionality of the “Know It” and “Skip it” swipes.

 If you’ve been following us for a while, you’ll know we’re no fans of translation.
 Having said that, there are some appropriate times for translation that actually optimize language learning.

-Translation should definitely not be used as it is in most other language apps – that is, trying to teach you new words by showing you translations and having you translate them back.
+The translation should definitely not be used as it is in most other language apps – that is, trying to teach you new words by showing you translations and having you translate them back.
 That significantly slows down your retention and progress.

 Instead, we use translations in two places:

 - The first time you learn a word (so you know exactly what it is, to better choose a relevant image to associate it with) – after this, you no longer see the translation so that your brain focuses on the image or concept of the word rather than trying to remember the less useful (and harder to remember) translation.

 - NEW!
 The second place we now show translations is in card review for those moments you sort of remember the gist but want to verify 100% that you’re remembering correctly.
 This is actually a fine use of translation, as it’s a fact-checking tool that reinforces the correct answer in your brain.
 Rather than take the lazy route of first seeing the translation, you first force your brain to try to guess the answer right, and then use translation (if needed) to corroborate your memory.

 - Upgrade screen wouldn’t go away after upgrading